 - What insurance options does your partner have?
 Who is set as the beneficiary?
 You want to ensure that your spouse is taken care of in case the worst happens.

-- You and your partner may wish to change the beneficiary arrangements for your super as well.
+- You and your partner may wish to change the beneficiary arrangements.

 - Consider making spousal contributions to help grow each other’s super balance for a strong financial future.